-The information provided in this FAQ is meant to be helpful to you, but please note that WP Engine is not qualified to assess your compliance with the standards discussed here.
+The information provided in this FAQ is meant to be helpful to you, but please note that WP Engine is not qualified to assess your compliance with the standards discussed here or any other legal obligations you may have.
 You are responsible for understanding the risks and requirements related to accepting online payments and for seeking third-party experts should you require any assistance.

 What is PCI?